freerailway/igmn/README.md

 * The original paper introduces a hierarchical model to deal with the Textbook Question Answering problem
 * Due to space limitation, some details of the Contradiction Enitity-Relationship Graph (CERG) is not presented in the paper
 * This code illstrates what CERG is and how it is built
-* This code does not include the tedious engineering work and thus it only works on the true or false problems
+* This code does not include the tedious engineering work and thus it only works on the true or false questions

 ## License
 This code is released under the MIT License (refer to the LICENSE file for details)